 And society would be justified in dictating what you’re allowed to do, given your demonstration that, left to your own devices, you would do the exact wrong thing for yourself and the rest of us.

 * Revs engine on sweet hog and speeds away.

 Want to get an awesome email from me every time I write something new?
 Of course you do!
 Click here.

 Need some more Hitting The Trifecta right now?
-Try this one: These Are The People In Your Neighborhood.
-Sorry.
+Try this one: Deliver Us From Upheaval.
 Or how about this one?
-King Donald.
+I Did It My Way (And Failed).
 You’ll like this one, too: A Letter To My Younger Self.

 5 thoughts on “The Bell Tolls For Thee (When Your Head Smacks It)”

 We missed you.
 I love this stuff.